Xiaoxi-Luo-CL/Xiaoxi-Luo-CL.github.io/_posts/2025-12-03-insights-for-ri.md

 layout: post
 title: Discussion on 日 category
 date: 2025-12-03
-description: try
+description: Some discussions of our paper.
-tags: formatting links
+tags: compling
-categories: sample-posts
+categories: research
 ---

 Our approach provides a novel way to find evidence to understand the past phonological status and therefore the ways that they can change.